hrzlgnm/Cappuchin/README.md

   - [Licensing](#licensing)
   <!--toc:end-->

-This is the cappuccino language project.
+This is the cappuchin programming language project.

 ## Building